-- (b) Chief Judge of the Court of Appeals - (1) This section does not apply to an Orphans' Court or a judge elected or appointed to an Orphans' Court. - (2) The Chief Judge of the Court of Appeals, by order, may assign a judge of any court to sit temporarily in another court.
+(b) Chief Judge of the Court of Appeals

+The Chief Judge of the Court of Appeals, by order, may assign (1) a judge of the District Court, a circuit court, or an appellate court to sit temporarily in another court other than an Orphans' Court, or (2) a judge of an Orphans' Court of a county to sit temporarily in an Orphans' Court of another county in accordance with Code, Estates and Trusts Article, \$2-106 (i).
 The order shall specify the court in which the judge is to sit and the duration of the assignment.
-While so assigned, the judge shall possess all the power and authority of a judge of the court to which that judge is assigned.
+While so assigned, the judge shall possess all of the power and authority of a judge of a court to which the judge is assigned.